Zelus renardii: Predatory behaviour

-Prey capture in the wild usually occurs on vegetation, and Z. renardii will remain relatively exposed during feeding.
+Prey captured in the wild usually occurs on vegetation, and Z. renardii will remain relatively exposed during feeding.
 Therefore, a shorter predation and feeding time is hypothesized to be an ecological advantage that reduces predation risk.
 Prey detection is thought to be primarily based on movement, as moving prey are captured at a higher frequency, whereas more sessile prey, like cotton aphids, are subjected to less predation, even if they are present in high abundance.
 Smaller, more mobile prey are ambushed while less mobile prey are stalked.
 Generally, predatory behaviour of Z. renardii proceeds as follows: antennal movement in direction of prey, aiding in detection.
 Once Z. renardii detects prey, it slowly moves towards the prey with forelegs lifted and antennae projected forwards.
 A sticky substance, secreted by glands on the tibia, increase the success of prey capture and prevent its escape.
 The stylet is then inserted and pre-oral digestive agents are excreted into the prey, paralyzing and liquifying them.

 The entire feeding period on medium to large prey items takes between 60 and 80 minutes.
 After feeding, intense rostral and antennal grooming occurs.